Her left-leaning bite makes readers think, as soon as they stop laughing.

 2006, 2002 & 1997 Overseas Press Club Award

 Wilkinson is "the Pennsylvania state vegetable substitute" -- Speaker of the Pennsylvania House of Representatives (1989).

-Signe was featured in a Washington Post article about the art of drawing caricatures.
+Signe was featured in the Politico article “Drawing Trump.”
 Read it here.